GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 For calls invoked by a user, the drawable arity describes how many drawables the user is expected to select.
-GIMP disables/enables the menu item for a plugin procedure according to its declared drawable arity.
+LIGMA disables/enables the menu item for a plugin procedure according to its declared drawable arity.
 So a plugin procedure invoked directly by a user should never receive a count of drawables that the plugin can't handle.